 - Flashlight (or your phone is enough; this is helpful especially around March when the sun briefly sets.
 TRIVIA: Around November to February, there is 24 hours of sunlight).

 First, acquiring the slots.
 Like I’ve previously mentioned, slots for camping in Antarctica are often few due to regulations and limited equipment.
 Customarily though, in case a lot of guests are interested in doing this activity, some ships like Hurtigruten will hold a fair lottery.
-So for my case, out of all the number of people that signed up, I along with my +1 were picked along with 14 other couples to do the ‘Amundsen Night’ experience.
+So in my case, out of all the number of people that signed up, I along with my +1 were picked along with 14 other couples to do the ‘Amundsen Night’ experience.
 (I hope my luck in this lifetime hasn’t run out yet!)

 Mandatory briefing.
 In the morning, every participant was required to attend the mandatory briefing so that we are well-informed of the rules and the overall schedule of our camping in Antarctica.

 Departure.
-After dinner, we met at 8:30PM on the lower deck so that we can all be taken by the zodiac or polarcirkel boats to our camping ground in Danco Island or Isla Deco (other cruise providers will most likely use other locations; though if I my say so, this place was just perfect and the photos below will show you why).
+After dinner, we met at 8:30PM on the lower deck so that we can all be taken by the zodiac or polarcirkel boats to our camping ground in Danco Island or Isla Deco (other cruise providers will most likely use other locations; though if I may say so, this place was just perfect and the photos below will show you why).

 Setting up of the camp.
 The expedition team will mark the areas where we are supposed to set up our tents.
 After picking a spot, my friend and I swiftly started to work on pitching up our tent.
 At that point, I started to feel nostalgic as I realized how much I missed camping!